10 Best Solar Reflective Paint for Roofs

 The most reliable paints on the market meet the requirements for the Energy Star reflectance performance requirements.

-Plus, they provide protection to various types of roofs like pitched roofs, and flat roofs, along with low and high-sloped metal roofs by providing over 80% of the sun’s rays.
+Plus, they provide protection to various types of roofs like pitched roofs and flat roofs, along with low and high-sloped metal roofs by providing over 80% of the sun’s rays.

 3- Fungal Growth Reduction:

+For humid areas that suffer from fungus, the paint has qualities that reduce fungal growth.
 This means a reduction in the need to treat surfaces for fungal growth that have this paint applied.

 What are the Cons?